MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - Use the notes feature on questions and on recommendations to capture any specifics that you want to discuss with the workload team.
 - Rather than answering the 60 questions across all five pillars in one assessment, consider taking the assessment one pillar at a time, staggered by month.
 Be sure to include the name of the pillar in the assessment's name.
 - Whenever your proposed solution or service costs additional money, clearly mention it.
-- Early on, you can start remediating issues with highest reward-effort ratio to get quick wins.
+- Early on, you can start remediating issues with the highest reward-effort ratio to get quick wins.
 Check [effort and reward](#effort-and-reward) section below for further details.

 > [!NOTE]
-> Improvisation of cloud environment is a continous journey: it can get better, but it will never be perfect.
+> Improvisation of the cloud environment is a continuous journey: it can get better, but it will never be perfect.

 ## How to report assessment results to get buy-in

-Azure Well-Architected Review is a continous journey which requires buy-in from executives or stakeholders.
+Azure Well-Architected Review is a continuous journey which requires buy-in from executives or stakeholders.
 Subsequently, Azure Well-Architected assessment results should be presented in a way to help you get buy-in for further actions.
 You can use following template as a starting point:

 ### Executive summary

-This section has to be understandable by all types of audiences, as well as give high-level view of the whole process.
+This section has to be understandable by all types of audiences, as well as give a high-level view of the whole process.
 Address following questions:
 - What is this report about?
 - What did you assess? (e.g. pillars, etc.)
 - How did you do the assessment?
 Workshops, hands-on investigation, etc.
 - Why are you using Microsoft Azure?
 What are the key takeaways?
 What are your main issues?
 What have you done well?
-- How are you trying to overcome the issues?
+- How are you trying to overcome these issues?
 What is your solution?
 - What are the milestones to improve the situation?
 Briefly summarize what each milestone will achieve.

 ### Methodology

 - How did you do the assessment?
 Workshops, hands-on investigation, etc.

 ### Assumptions

 List all the implicit and explicit assumptions that readers should be aware of:
 - Which assumptions did you receive from the stakeholders?
 - What is the priority of the pillars?